roman-milk/roman-milk.github.io/the-craziest-sexy-love-story-ever.md

  "How do you know that?"
 I asked.

  "Derrick texted me," she said.
 "He said you would be single by the time I got here."
-Report_Story #6